AplaProject/apla-docs-en/source/reference/api2.rst

 .. describe:: E_INVALIDWALLET

-    Wallet %s is not valid,
+    Wallet %s is not valid.

+.. describe:: E_LIMITTXSIZE

+    The size of transaction is too big.

 .. describe:: E_NOTFOUND